 Dean of Academic Affairs, National Tribal Trial College

-Prior to teaching, Professor Diamond practiced law for 25 years in Connecticut.
-He achieved success as a criminal attorney as both a prosecutor and defense attorney and has been voted by his peers to be a "Super Lawyer" every year since 2007.
-Professor Diamond is certified by the National Board of Trial Advocacy as a criminal trial specialist, and has extensive criminal trial experience.
-He is a regular contributor to the Huffington Post where he writes about criminal law and criminal cases.
+Prior to teaching, Dr. Diamond practiced law for 25 years in Connecticut.
+He achieved success as a criminal attorney as both a state prosecutor and a defense attorney.
+Diamond is certified by the National Board of Trial Advocacy as a criminal trial specialist, has extensive criminal trial experience, and was the lead lawyer in more than 1,000 criminal cases.

 Dr. Diamond's academic research focuses on the aftermath of mass shootings and restorative justice.
 He is the author of the recent book: After The Bloodbath: Is Healing Possible in The Wake of Rampage Shootings?
 The book looks at the phenomenon of mass shootings and compares social and legal responses in indigenous communities and non-indigenous communities.
 Diamond is the author of numerous articles on the practice of law in tribal courts, including recent articles in Federal Lawyer Magazine and Criminal Justice Magazine about the Violence Against Women Act.

 Dr. Diamond is admitted to practice law in three Tribal Courts, the States of Arizona, New York and Connecticut, and numerous federal courts, including the United States Supreme Court.
 Diamond obtained a doctoral degree (S.J.D.) in Indigenous Peoples Law and Policy from the University of Arizona College of Law, a juris doctor (J.D.) from Brooklyn Law School and a bachelor’s degree (B.A.) from The State University of New York at Albany.